 Virion Mr has not been precisely determined.
 Mature virions sediment at about 200S and have a buoyant density of about 1.19 g cm−3 in sucrose (Kokorev et al., 1976).
-Viruses are stable at slightly alkaline pH 8.0 but are readily inactivated at acidic pH, temperatures above 40 °C, organic solvents, detergents, ultraviolet light and gamma-irradiation.
+Viruses are stable at slightly alkaline pH 8.0 but are readily inactivated by exposure to acidic pH, temperatures above 40 °C, organic solvents, detergents, ultraviolet light and gamma-irradiation.

-The virion RNA of flaviviruses is a positive-sense infectious ssRNA of about 9.2–11.0 kb among different members of the genus.
-The 5′ end of the genome possesses a type I cap (m-7GpppAmp) where the A is followed by a highly conserved G nucleotide.
-The 3′ ends lack a terminal poly(A) tract and terminates with the conserved dinucleotide CU.
+The virion RNA of flaviviruses is a positive-sense infectious ssRNA of 9.2–11.0 kb.
+The 5′-end of the genome possesses a type I cap (m-7GpppAmp) where the A is followed by a highly conserved G nucleotide.
+The 3′-ends lack a terminal poly(A) tract and terminate with the conserved dinucleotide CU.

-Virions contain three structural proteins: C (11 kDa), E (50 kDa), the major envelope protein, and either prM (26 kDa), in immature virions, or M (8 kDa), in mature virions.
+Virions contain three structural proteins: capsid (C, 11 kDa), the major envelope protein (E, 50 kDa), , and either prM (26 kDa), in immature virions, or M (8 kDa), in mature virions.
 The E protein is the viral haemagglutinin, which mediates both receptor binding and acid pH-dependent fusion activity after uptake by receptor-mediated endocytosis.
 Seven nonstructural proteins are synthesized in infected cells: NS1 (46 kDa), NS2A (22 kDa), NS2B (14 kDa), NS3 (70 kDa), NS4A (16 kDa), NS4B (27 kDa) and NS5 (103 kDa).
-Some members appear to harbour sequences that induce a proportion of translating ribosomes to shift -1 nt and continue translating in the new reading frame to produce a 'transframe' fusion protein (Firth and Atkins 2009).
+Some members of the genus harbour sequences that appear to induce a proportion of translating ribosomes to shift -1 nt and continue translating in the new reading frame to produce a 'transframe' fusion protein (Firth and Atkins 2009).
 When functionally utilized, this is referred to as programmed-1 ribosomal frameshifting (-1 PRF).
 NS1 has multiple forms and roles, with a cell-associated form functioning in viral RNA replication and a secreted form that regulates complement activation.
 One such form, a NS1′ protein, is the product of a −1 ribosomal frameshift and plays a role in viral neuroinvasiveness (Melian et al., 2010).
 The N-terminal one-third of NS1 forms the viral serine protease complex together with NS2B that is involved in processing the polyprotein.
 The C-terminal portion of NS3 contains an RNA helicase domain involved in RNA replication, as well as an RNA triphosphatase activity that is probably involved in formation of the 5′-terminal cap structure of the viral RNA.
-NS5 is the largest and most highly conserved protein that acts as the viral RdRp and also possesses methyltransferase activity involved in the modification of the viral cap structure.
+NS5 is the largest and most highly conserved protein that acts as the viral RdRP and also possesses methyltransferase activity involved in the modification of the viral cap structure.